The Education Pipeline: How Art Schools Reproduce the Hierarchy

 2.1 The Crit: How the Seminar Room Replaced the Studio

 The instructional structure of the MFA program is the critique — the scheduled group session in which students present work in progress and receive verbal responses from faculty and peers.
 The crit originated as a reasonable instructional tool: a way of giving students structured feedback on work in development, of teaching them to receive criticism and to articulate their own intentions.
 It has become, in many programs, the central act of art education.

-That centrality has a cost.
+The consequences of this centrality are significant.
 The crit rewards verbal fluency over technical development.
 A student who can speak articulately about their work’s relationship to its theoretical context — who can name the critical traditions it is in dialogue with, articulate its position within the contemporary discourse, explain the choices that produced it in terms that the faculty find intellectually engaging — performs well in the crit regardless of whether the work itself is accomplished.
 A student whose work is technically sophisticated but whose verbal account of it is less developed performs poorly.

 Howard Singerman’s Art Subjects: Making Artists in the American University (1999) documented this transformation with precision.
 Singerman traced how the MFA curriculum, from the 1960s onward, progressively incorporated the critical theory of the humanities — structuralism, post-structuralism, feminist theory, postcolonial theory — into the studio context, producing graduates who were literate in critical discourse and who made work that was legible within it.
 The shift was explicitly influenced by Conceptual art’s claim, documented in Made by Hand, that the idea was the work and that execution was secondary.
 If execution was secondary, then the ability to discuss the idea was primary, and the crit was the appropriate test.